seandavies93/w-lang-examples-and-compiled-output/README.md

 - Third header word is a pointer to the `next` block
 - The remaining chunk is the memory that can be allocated if the block indicates it is free and the size is appropriate

 The list is set up so that the last block's next pointer points to `null`.
 Currently, the allocation algorithm will use the first free block large enough to fit the desired allocation size (first-fit heuristic).
-If the excess space is enough to fit a three word header and an additional word of allocatable space, then the allocator will split up the block appropriately.
+If the excess space is enough to fit a three word header plus an additional word of allocatable space, then the allocator will split up the block appropriately.
 Specifically, it will truncate the current block to precisely fit the desired allocation space, the excess will be formed into a new block, new block's next pointer set to the current's next pointer and current's next pointer set to the new block's address.

 The free function will first look for the appropriate block, whose pointer should be equal to `pointerToAllocatedMemory + 3`, then mark it as free.
 The offset of `3` is due to the fact that we return a pointer to the allocatable space, which is `blockPointer - 3` so as not to include the block header.
 After this, it will attempt to coalesce neighbouring free blocks into the largest contiguous free blocks possible.
 We do this because it maximises the chance we can find a block that fits our desired allocation size and can be split into a precisely fitting block and a smaller free block.